How Scindapsus Grow in the Wild & How to Care for Them

 Daniel Mosquin, UBD Botanical Website, https://botanyphoto.botanicalgarden.ubc.ca/2019/01/scindapsus-pictus-argyraeus/

-Some species have been noted to become longer and thinner; others have been seen to develop lobes on their margins.
+Some leaves become longer and thinner; others develop lobes or finger-like shapes on their margins.

-The Scindapsus genus is a part of the Araceae family, which is commonly known as the Aroid family – one of the most popular groups (if not THE most popular group) of houseplants worldwide in 2021.
+The Scindapsus genus is part of the Araceae family, which is commonly known as the Aroid family—one of the most popular groups of houseplants worldwide.

-The Aroid family is known for a type of flower/inflorescence called a spadix – which is the rod-like, almost corncob like structure you see in the picture below of Scindapsus sp.
+The Aroid family is known for a type of flower/inflorescence called a spadix—the rod-like, almost corncob-like structure you see in the picture below of Scindapsus sp.

 Photo by belyykit, https://www.inaturalist.org/observations/19176581

-Another species of Scindapsus has shown medicinal potential.
+Some varieties of Scindapsus have medicinal qualities.
 Scindapsus officinalis is used in Ayurvedic medicine to treat diarrhea and worms.
-It is also being used in research to study its ability to control cancerous tumors and its antioxidant properties.
+It is also used for cancer treatment and its antioxidant properties.

-It is a fantastic plant for many reasons and one that I personally recommend hobbyists at any level to acquire.
+It is a fantastic plant for many reasons, has received the RHS Award of Garden Merit, and I personally recommend it to hobbyists at any level.

 How to Care for Scindapsus as a Houseplant